nitromagix/CSS-Responsive-Holy-Grail/README.md

 ```

-We can now open up dev tools and click on the mobile view:
+We can now open up Chrome dev tools and click on the mobile view:

 ![](./assets/images/dev-tools-mobile-toggle.png)